 - Facilitate collaboration between State, federal and private stakeholders (§ 67-818, 2(b)(c)(g).

-The Office of Species Conservation has four goals that guide the performance of its core functions:
+The Office of Species Conservation maintains three goals that guide the performance of its core functions:

 - Coordinate implementation of State policy among State agencies with regards to ESA programs.

 - Negotiate agreements with federal resource agencies that rely upon science and common sense, involve all parties affected by recovery decisions, and incorporate Idaho’s economic vitality and values into planning and decision-making processes.

-- Coordinate the solicitation of funding resources, provide reasonable oversight and insure cost effective allocation of funding for ESA programs.
+- Coordinate the solicitation of funding resources and provide reasonable oversight and insure cost effective allocation of funding for ESA programs.

-Key Challenges to fulfilling the Office’s mission are changes in federal regulations, adjustments in priority due to petitions and/or litigation, unpredictable funding sources, and random environmental events with implications for ESA species.
+Challenges to fulfilling the Office’s mission include changes in federal regulations, adjustments in priorities due to petitions and/or litigation, unpredictable funding, and random environmental events that impact ESA species.

 *Values in table represent T&B expenditures as a proxy for key services provided